Controversial ‘Brady Bunch’ Episode Wasn’t The First Classic Sitcom To Make Light Of The Measles

 Vaxopedia notes that vintage sitcoms like The Honeymooners, Father Knows Best, and even Leave it to Beaver all featured lighthearted measles-themed episodes.
 In a 1959 episode of The Donna Reed Show, the title character downplays her son’s virus and even the family doctor says, “He’s only got measles.”
 At one point, the contagious disease is described as “kid’s stuff.”

 Fast forward to 2015, when Law and Order: SVU got serious about the measles.
-The episode, titled “Granting Immunity,” starred Missi Pyle as a Trudy Malko, a mother who faked her son’s immunization records because she believed vaccines lead to autism.
+The episode, titled “Granting Immunity,” starred Missi Pyle as Trudy Malko, a mother who faked her son’s immunization records because she believed vaccines lead to autism.
 In the episode, Trudy’s son came down with the measles, and she was later charged with reckless endangerment of a child.
 Not exactly a Carol Brady moment.